 It gets worse when you are buying things on a large e-commerce company like Amazon.
 Now, the question on many Amazon shoppers’ and sellers’ minds is, what is Amazon OTP, and is it a scam?

-If you have been getting email messages from Amazon mentioning an OTP with a series of numbers, this quick guide will help you understand what it means and how to use it.
+If you have been getting email messages from Amazon mentioning an OTP with a series of numbers, this quick guide will help you understand the meaning of Amazon OTP, its purpose, and how to use it.

 What is Amazon OTP?